 Add in the traditional benefits of maintenance-free living and perks like high-end gyms and pet washing stations, and apartment life becomes even more appealing.

 Apartment Styles Found in Alexandria

 Renters looking for apartments in Alexandria in both Fairfax County and the City of Alexandria have plenty of home-style options to consider, from relatively affordable units to luxury options.

 Image credit Ser Amantio di Nicolao

-Why Rent in Alexandria Is Varied
+Why Rent in Alexandria Varies

-It’s not uncommon for rent to reach far above these averages, however.
-Amenities such as parking spaces, pet-friendly options, and proximity to Metro bus and train access affect monthly rental prices.
+It’s not unusual for rent to reach far above these averages, however.
+Amenities such as parking spaces, pet-friendly properties, and proximity to Metro bus and train access affect monthly rental prices.

 Take a look at Understanding Alexandria, Virginia Zip Codes and Borders: How to Research Where You'll Live, Shop, and Play in Alexandria as you explore housing options.

 The Pros and Cons of Apartment Living in Alexandria, VA